mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMySQL57/index.md

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMySQL57/MySQLRunning.png)

 Once you have successfully installed MAMP PRO you can run both instances of MySQL, or just your new MySQL 5.7.
+You must run your MySQL installations on different ports if you run both simultaneously.

 #### MySQL 5.7 data default location

 The default location for your database data is `/usr/local/mysql/data`.

-Only use Groupstart for Apache Serrver if you don't want your built in MySQL to run.

-Make sure they run on different ports

 #### Install Wordpress with MySQL 5.7

 Create an empty database in MySQL, this example uses the default name "wordpress".
 Confirm you are using port 3306 to connect to MySQL.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMySQL57/wordpressInstallation.png)

+#### Connect to MySQL using PHP